-6. In addition, in the waste material section.
-The Company is in the process of studying the fermentation of waste materials for organic fertilizer, while now some waste materials have been sold to companies that can be used for use.
+Also in the environmental section.
+The company is in the process of studying the BFS worm farming program to eliminate production waste instead of disposing of it.
+It is used as BSF worm feed and as a raw material for bio-compost.
+In the past, the company has used waste raw materials to compost organic fertilizer, and some waste raw materials have been sold to companies that can be used for good.

-6.3 Significant Changes and Developments of Policy, Corporate Governance, and Corporate Governance System in the past year
+3. Significant Changes and Developments of Policy, Corporate Governance, and Corporate Governance System in the past year

-There is no significant change within year 2021.
+There is no significant change within year 2022.

-6.3.1 Significant changes and developments regarding policy review Guidelines and corporate governance systems or charters of the Board of Directors in the past year
+3.1 Significant changes and developments regarding policy review Guidelines and corporate governance systems or charters of the Board of Directors in the past year

-There is no significant change within year 2021.
+There is no significant change within year 2022.

-6.3.2 Change in Policy, Corporate Governance Guidelines and Systems
+3.2 Change in Policy, Corporate Governance Guidelines and Systems

-There is no significant change within year 2021.
+There is no significant change within year 2022.

-- 7 Corporate Governance Structure and Key Information about Board, Sub-committees, Management, and Others - 7.1 Management Structure
+Corporate Governance Structure and Key Information about Board, Sub-committees, Management, and Others

-7.2 Board of Director Composition
+1. Management Structure

-7.2.1 Composition of the Board of Directors
+2. Board of Director Composition

-Board of director
+2.1 Composition of the Board of Directors

-The Board of Directors is comprised of 4 independent directors, 4 executive directors, and 3 non-executive directors.
+Board of director The Board of Directors is comprised of 4 independent directors, 4 executive directors, and 3 non-executive directors.